-I write about young people going on big adventures in cool places.
+I like to write about young people going on big adventures in cool places.
 Mostly fiction — but sometimes not.
-Soon I will be seeking representation for my action-packed multicultural YA novel.
-Click to see my publications & awards so far.
+I am now seeking representation for my action-packed multicultural YA novel.
+Click to see my publications & awards.

 Available for download: